 All of our Colombia visa articles were updated in early 2019 to ensure they are up-to-date and were updated several times in 2020.
 In addition, all visa articles on this website will be kept up-to-date as new details are disclosed.

 The Bottom Line: Colombian Visa Process Changes – Due to Quarantine and Coronavirus

 The coronavirus crisis and Colombia’s response including closing borders, banning international flights and a national Colombia quarantine have made things difficult for tourists visiting Colombia and for some foreigners wanting to obtain visas to stay longer.

-Migracion in Colombia has recognized these difficulties and responded with reasonable Colombian visa process changes that include permitting tourists here in Colombia who already have a tourist extension to stay beyond 180 days.
+Migracion in Colombia has recognized these difficulties and responded with reasonable Colombian visa process changes that include permitting tourists here in Colombia.

 In addition, if an interview is needed for your Colombian visa application, this interview is now done remotely via Skype.
-So, there is no need to travel to Bogotá, which is now impossible during the Colombia quarantine with domestic flights banned.
+So, there is no need to travel to Bogotá, which was impossible during the Colombia quarantine .